Khristiang93/Khristiang93/README.md

 - 👋 Hi, I’m @KhristianG93
-- 👀 I’m interested in coding and learning penetration testing
+- 👀 I’m interested in coding and learning Front-end Development
-- 🌱 I’m currently learning Information Security on freecodecamp.org
+- 🌱 I’m currently learning Front-end Developer from Meta on coursera.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
 Email: khristian.garcia@outlook.com